 Matthias Goerne is one of the most internationally sought-after vocalists and a frequent guest at renowned festivals and concert halls.
 He has collaborated with leading orchestras all over the world.
 Conductors of the first rank as well as eminent pianists are among his musical partners.

-Since his opera début at the Salzburg Festival in 1997, Matthias Goerne has appeared on principal opera stages in the world, among others, at the Royal Opera House, Covent Garden; Teatro Real, Madrid; Paris National Opera; Vienna State Opera; and the Metropolitan Opera, New York.
-His carefully chosen roles range from Papageno and Wolfram right up to the title roles in Alban Bergʼs Wozzeck, Paul Hindemithʼs Mathis der Maler and Aribert Reimannʼs Lear.
+Since his opera début at the Salzburg Festival in 1997 (Papageno), Matthias Goerne has appeared on the world’s principal opera stages, including the Royal Opera House, Covent Garden; Teatro Real in Madrid; Paris National Opera; Vienna State Opera; and the Metropolitan Opera in New York.
+His roles range from Wolfram, Amfortas, Kurwenal, and Orest to the title roles in Alban Berg’s Wozzeck, Bartók’s Duke Bluebeard’s Castle, Paul Hindemithʼs Mathis der Maler, and Reimann’s Lear.

-Goerneʼs artistry has been documented on numerous CD recordings, many of which have received prestigious awards.
-He is currently recording a series of 11 CDs of selected Schubert songs (The Goerne/Schubert Edition) for Harmonia Mundi.
+Goerne’s artistry has been documented on numerous recordings, many of which have received prestigious awards.
+He currently is recording a series of selected Schubert songs for Harmonia Mundi (The Goerne/Schubert Edition on 11 CDs).

-From 2001 through 2005 Matthias Goerne taught as an honorary professor of song interpretation at the Robert Schumann Academy of Music in Düsseldorf.
-In 2001, Matthias Goerne was appointed Honorary Member of the Royal Academy of Music in London.
-Born in Weimar, he studied with Hans-Joachim Beyer in Leipzig, and with Elisabeth Schwarzkopf and Dietrich Fischer-Dieskau.
+From 2001 through 2005, Matthias Goerne taught as an honorary professor of song interpretation at the Robert Schumann Academy of Music in Düsseldorf.
+In 2001, he was appointed an Honorary Member of the Royal Academy of Music in London.
+A native of Weimar, he studied with Hans-Joachim Beyer in Leipzig, and later with Elisabeth Schwarzkopf and Dietrich Fischer-Dieskau.